 The first canes were probably little more than tree branches used for support when prehistoric man took his first upright steps.
 Since then the use, symbolism and form of the walking stick has evolved quite dramatically.
 Ornate staffs carved with mythical characters and symbols would have belonged to prehistoric chieftains as would those made of mammoth tusks and stag horns.
 First written mention, if somewhat circumstantial, can be found in the Old Testament's Book of Genesis where the story of Cain and Abel unfolds.
 Cain used a stick to kill his brother Abel, and some enthusiasts have ventured to suggest that the word "cane" was thusly derived.
 I will leave that argument to the historians.

-Even farther back in time, numerous references to the cane can be found among ancient Egyptian artifacts.
-Walking sticks, it seems, were very popular among the ancient Egyptians with each profession such as merchant, shepherd or priest possessing a cane of differing form and function.
+Even farther back in time, numerous references to the walking cane can be found among ancient Egyptian artifacts.
+Walking sticks, it seems, were very popular among the ancient Egyptians with each profession such as merchant, shepherd or priest possessing a walking cane of differing form and function.
 Even the Pharaoh would have carried a special staff of some kind.
 The cane's importance to the Egyptians extended from life even into death as exemplified by the legendary King Tut.
 More than 100 staffs, or walking sticks, were found in his tomb undoubtedly to assist and protect him in the afterlife.

-Indeed, the cane has always been used as a form of protection whether by design or circumstance.
+Indeed, the walking cane has always been used as a form of protection whether by design or circumstance.
 Travelers of the Middle Ages would seldom take to the unfriendly roads without the protection of their walking stick.
 These rudimentary aides were indispensable as weapons, tools, supports and even as smuggling devices for money and other precious cargoes.

 The cane's role as a token of social stature took hold during the 16th and 17th centuries when kings and aristocrats introduced them into society duly encrusted with jewels and precious metals.
 So fervent was the demand by stature-hungry nobility for extravagant walking sticks that artisans were compelled to stretch the level of their creativity to new heights.
 Portraits of kings and aristocrats of Europe often include extraordinary walking sticks of gold and silver outlandishly encrusted with jewels of every hue and size.